-For buildings or portions of buildings that are non-residential and not significantly occupied both day and night, the measurements shall be conducted at a time that is representative of normal occupied building operating conditions, as defined in Section 2.7.2.
+For buildings or portions of buildings that are non-residential and not significantly occupied both day and night, the measurements shall be conducted at a time that is representative of normal occupied building operating conditions, as defined in Section 2.7.2 (Building operating conditions).

-Exception: It shall be permitted to test at any time of the year when the purpose of the testing demands timeliness, such as a business transaction or health concern demands.
+Exception: It shall be permitted to test at any time of the year when the purpose of the testing demands timeliness, such as a business transaction or health concerns.